dotnet/designs/proposed/building-arch-specific-applications.md

 This proposal defines 64-bit as the default architecture for Windows client applications.
 This is a departure from .NET Framework, which defines 32-bit as the default architecture, using the `32-bit preferred` MSIL setting.
 Given that .NET Core uses native executable launchers, there is no analogous concept as 32-preferred.
 We must choose 32-bit or 64-bit as the default for Windows applications.

-There are some performance advantages of 32-bit, however there are also performance disadantages.
+There are some performance advantages of 32-bit, however there are also performance disadvantages.
 There are significant security advantages of 64-bit.
 Assuming performance is a wash across all potential client applications that will be built using .NET Core, then security advantages alone make choosing 64-bit as the default a sound choice.
 A developer can still choose 32-bit for their specific application.
 More context: [@tannergooding](https://github.com/dotnet/designs/pull/65#discussion_r277171851), [@jkotas](https://github.com/dotnet/designs/pull/65#discussion_r277172570).

 ### Enabling Windows client applications that support 32-bit and 64-bit environments